thirupathirao999/proper-loan-dev/skill_assigment/fastapi_mangodb.md

 collection.insert_one({"name": "Bob", "age": 28})
 ```
 ---
-## section 3:- Console APP Using CRUD Oparetions with fastapi and mangodb
+## section 3:- Console APP Using CRUD Oparetions with fastapi and mangodb:-
 Refer to the console-based API implemented using the CRUD folder structure

-## section 4:- Interview Qutions
+## section 4:- Interview Qutions:-
 1. **What is FastAPI, and what are its core advantages over Flask?**

     FastAPI is a modern Python framework used to build APIs quickly using async features.